wykstc/MMPG/README.md

 # MMPG
-This is the official implementation for the paper "M^2PG: MoE-based Adaptive Multi-Perspective Graph Fusion for Protein Representation Learning".
+This is the official implementation for the paper "MMPG: MoE-based Adaptive Multi-Perspective Graph Fusion for Protein Representation Learning".

 ## Dependencies